-Fairchild is the home of the 92nd Air Refueling Wing and the 141st Air Refueling Wing Washington Air National Guard, in a classic association, with the two wings flying 35 KC-135 tankers and one RC-26B reconnaissance aircraft supporting worldwide military missions, refueling fighter, bomber, reconnaissance and airlift aircraft, as well as providing rapid and reliable passenger and cargo airlift.
+Celebrating its 75th anniversary in 2017, Fairchild has grown to become a Center of Excellence in Air Refueling.
+The base is home to the 92nd Air Refueling Wing and the 141st Air Refueling Wing of the Washington Air National Guard, in a classic association.
+Two wings flying KC-135 tankers and one flying RC-26B reconnaissance aircraft support worldwide military missions, refueling fighter, bomber, reconnaissance, and airlift aircraft, as well as providing rapid and reliable passenger and cargo airlift.

-Fairchild AFB is home to the USAF’s only survival school, preparing over 12,500 aircrew members and SERE instructors annually.
-The 336th Training Group Fairchild consists of the USAF Survival, Evasion, Resistance and Escape (SERE) School and the 36th Rescue Flight.
-In addition to the on-base Survival School facilities, over 500,000 acres of rugged mountains in the Colville and Kaniksu National Forests are used for the wilderness survival simulations.
+Additionally, Fairchild is home to the USAF’s only survival school, preparing over 12,500 aircrew members and SERE instructors annually.
+The 336th Training Group consists of the USAF Survival, Evasion, Resistance, and Escape (SERE) School and the 36th Rescue Flight.
+In addition to on-base Survival School facilities, over 500,000 acres of rugged mountains north of the base in the Colville and Kaniksu National Forests are used for the wilderness survival simulations.

-The community has always exhibited outstanding support for its base, its airmen and their families.
-This is exhibited through a number of organizations: Operation Spokane Heroes is a military support program where businesses and individuals support military families by offering discounted goods and services.
-The Forward Fairchild and the Spokane Military Alliance are committees of Greater Spokane Incorporated that brings the business community and military officers from all branches of the military together and celebrates military excellence at Let Freedom Ring.
-The Honorary Commander Program matches approximately 80 business leaders with officers at Fairchild Air Force Base to introduce the officers to Spokane and the surrounding region.
-The Lilac Festival is a weeklong celebration of our armed forces every May, culminating with the annual Armed Forces Torchlight Parade.
+Forward Fairchild is a committee of Greater Spokane Incorporated that convenes business, community, and military leaders from all branches to maintain strong relationships with the base, provides advocacy support, and works with the Washington Military Alliance on state-wide Department of Defense issues.
+The Honorary Commander Program matches approximately 40 business leaders with officers at Fairchild to introduce the officers to Spokane and the surrounding region.
+The Lilac Festival is a weeklong celebration of our armed forces taking place every May, culminating with the annual Armed Forces Torchlight Parade, the largest in the nation.
 The Spokane Veterans Memorial Arena, built in 1995, was named in honor of our area veterans.
-It hosts a Veterans Day Ceremony each November.
+It hosts a Veterans Day Ceremony each November and several Veterans Memorials.